- Messages

 BONTONI

 * More skilled handwork - cut leather bits and piecing it in ideal places.
 GUTS.
 These little things makes a big difference and improves the shoo experience.
 Sturdy strong shoos.
 Notice where it is placed....same with G&G. Extra layers strategically placed.
-Take note Sammy Ambrose .
+Take note Sammy Ambrose Sammy Ambrose .

 View attachment 39568